-- The pay for the long-call reserve teachers shall be \$2500 per month for the 2003-04 school year and \$2500 per month for the 2004-05 school year. - Access to purchase employee only health insurance for the duration of her/his long-call reserve assignment shall be provided if the long-call reserve assignment if for at least one (1) semester (ninety days) or more and the long-call reserve teacher enrolls within the first thirty (30) days of the assignment.
+The pay for the long-call reserve teachers shall be \$2700 per month starting with the 2007-08 school year.

+- Access to purchase employee only health insurance for the duration of her/his long-call reserve assignment shall be provided if the long-call reserve assignment if for at least one (1) semester (ninety days) or more and the long-call reserve teacher enrolls within the first thirty (30) days of the assignment.
 Payment for the full cost of the health coverage will be submitted by the long-call reserve teacher on a monthly basis. - Long-call reserve assignments are assignments in which the reserve teacher serves at least twenty (20) consecutive work days in the same assignment and without a sixty (60) work day break in employment - Each long-call reserve teacher shall be provided the performance feedback by an ABE administrator. - Reserve Teachers Sick Leave Allowance: Reserve teachers on long-call assignment will be permitted one (1) day of sick leave for each school month of twenty (20) days, or major fraction thereof, served during the school year.
 Sick leave may be accumulated to a maximum of sixty (60) days.
 A break in employment of fifty-nine (59) consecutive days not worked, not including scheduled recess or vacation periods when students are not in session, shall result in loss of accumulated sick leave days.

-Short Call Reserve Teachers: 2003-04 2004-05
+Short Call Reserve Teachers:

-Pay scale by number of days worked:
+Pay scale by number of days worked: Effective 2006-07

-1 to 20 days \$105 per day \$110 per day

-21 to 40 days \$110 per day \$115 per day

-41 plus days \$115 per day \$120 per day
+1 to 20 days \$110 per day 21 to 40 days \$115 per day 41 plus days \$120 per day